 Salt therapy, otherwise known as Speleotherapy, is a holistic way to treat ailments.
 Therapy, means patients sit in a room filled with salt.
 The walls and ceilings are made up of salt brick, and the floor is loose salt rock.

-What salt therapy does, is make use of the natural minerals and properties found in salt, which help to improve congestion and relieve symptoms associated with respiratory and skin conditions.
+Salt therapy uses the natural minerals and properties found in salt, which help to improve congestion and relieve symptoms associated with respiratory and skin conditions.

 Tiny salt particles are inhaled by the patient, which kill off the micro-organisms that cause infections.
 More information can be found here.